Here is a complete list of all the command line options that Octave accepts.

 --no-init-file

-and --no-site-file
+and --no-site-file.

---path
+--path path

-path
+-p path

-found in the environment but not any commands in the
+OCTAVE_PATH found in the environment but not any commands in the

-system or user startup files that set the built-in variable LOADPATH
+system or user startup files that set the built-in variable LOADPATH.

 --silent